colson0x1/whispr/README.md

 2. Open the `index.html` file with live server in your preferred web browser.

-3. Enter your secret message in the provided input field.
+3. Enter your stealth memo in the provided input field.

 4. Click the "Gen" button to generate a shareable link.

 5. Copy the generated link and share it with the intended recipient.

-6. To access a shared message, simply visit the shared link in a web browser.
+6. To access a shared memo, simply visit the shared link in a web browser.

 Optional: You can use `$ npx now` to make your app shareable over the internet!